 It is however worth noting that, case studies are generally criticized for lacking grounds for generalization (Stake, 2000).
-Yin, on the other hand, has argued that case studies are only generalizable to theoretical propositions and not to populations.
+Yin on other hand has argued that case studies are only generalizable to theoretical propositions and not to populations.
 To him, the purpose of case study should be to achieve analytical generalizations to expand theory and not in statistical generalizations.
 Gomm et al. (2000), however, maintain that, the boundary of cases should be clarified in order to make appropriate generalisation.

 This research will not attempt to make statistical generalizations to a larger population.
 Rather, in line with the view of Yin (1994) it will make analytical generalisations to expand theory.
-However, the results may also provide grounds for generalizations about the case under study and to other similar cases (Gomm, 2000).
+However, the results may also provide grounds for generalizations about the case under study and to other similar cases (Gomm et al, 2000).

-3.2 Population
+3.2 Population of the Study

-The population of the study was parents who had their children enrolled in the Prempeh JHS.
-The school has a student population of 500.
+The population of the study was parents who had their children enrolled in the Patasi MA JHS.
+The school has a student population of one hundred and fifty (150).
+Inferring from this it could be deduced that the parent population would be close to the number of children enrolled in the school.